abitofhelp/servicelib/env/README.md

 6. **Error Handling**: Implement proper error handling for missing critical environment variables.

+## Troubleshooting

+### Common Issues

+#### Missing Environment Variables

+**Issue**: Critical environment variables are missing, causing the application to fail.

+**Solution**: Implement proper validation of environment variables at application startup and provide clear error messages when required variables are missing.

+#### Incorrect Environment Variable Names

+**Issue**: Environment variables are not being found due to incorrect names.

+**Solution**: Double-check the names of environment variables and ensure they match between the application code and the environment where the application is running.

+## Related Components

+- [Configuration](../config/README.md) - The configuration component can use environment variables as a source for configuration values.
+- [Logging](../logging/README.md) - The logging component can use environment variables to configure log levels and output destinations.

+## Contributing

+Contributions to this component are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.